pass-the-salt/2023/content/english/practical/_index.md

 ## -> to Lille

-**from Paris, Gare du Nord train Station** : take TGV train to Lille Europe or Lille Flandres stations : 1 hour
+.&nbsp;**from Paris, Gare du Nord train Station** : take TGV train to Lille Europe or Lille Flandres stations : 1 hour
 <br><br>

-**from Brussels Midi train station** : take a TGV or Thalys or Eurostar train to Lille Europe station : 35 min
+.&nbsp;**from Brussels Midi train station** : take a TGV or Thalys or Eurostar train to Lille Europe station : 35 min
 <br><br>

-**from Paris Roissy Charles de Gaulle airport (CDG)** : take TGV train at Charles de Gaulle 2 train station inside the airport<br> to Lille Europe station : 50 min.
+.&nbsp;**from Paris Roissy Charles de Gaulle airport (CDG)** : take TGV train at Charles de Gaulle 2 train station inside the airport to Lille Europe station : 50 min.
 <br><br>

-**from Brussels National airport (BRU)** : use a national train to reach Brussels Midi station (30-40 min) - note: sometimes the signs only mention Zuidstation which means Brussels Midi station in Dutch! - and then ...
+.&nbsp;**from Brussels National airport (BRU)** : use a national train to reach Brussels Midi station (30-40 min) - note: sometimes the signs only mention Zuidstation which means Brussels Midi station in Dutch! - and then ...
 <br><br>

 <p>Important: note that <span style="color:orange; ">these trains require reservation</span>, book your ticket ahead of time! </p>